lorenzoworx/to-do-list/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse team for the great work and support.
+I would also like to thank [Shubham Bhoyar](https://github.com/shubhambhoyar077) for all his support

 <p align="right">(<a href="#readme-top">back to top</a>)</p>